-- Network providers: You pay 15 percent of the allowed amount.
+- Specialty providers in the core or support networks: 15 percent of the allowed amount.

-- Out-of-network providers: You pay 50 percent of the allowed amount and may be balance billed.
-(See Cost for providers by type for examples of how this works.)
+- Out-of-network providers: 50 percent of the allowed amount, and you may be balance billed.

 Coinsurance also applies to prescription drugs.
 Visit What you pay for drugs to learn more.